-Today, in 2020, the Mona Lisa is believed to be worth more than $ 860 million, taking into consideration the inflation.
+Today, in 2021, the Mona Lisa is believed to be worth more than $ 867 million, taking into account inflation.
 Leonardo Da Vinci painted the Mona Lisa between 1503 and 1506 AD.
-It’s painted in such a way that the eyes of the Mona Lisa fall into the center of vision of the user, while the lips fall into the peripheral vision.
+It is painted in such a way that the eyes of the Mona Lisa fall into the center of vision of the user, while the lips fall into the peripheral vision.

-While having a conversation with a friend, the topic of the Mona Lisa came up unexpectedly; more specifically, why the price of any painting would approach $1 billion.
+During a conversation with a friend, the subject of the Mona Lisa came up unexpectedly; more specifically, why the price of a painting would approach a billion dollars.

-In my opinion (and this is a personal take), if one were to give the Mona Lisa a cursory glance or observe it with an untrained eye, it doesn’t seem to possess any particular WOW factor.
-But what does it matter what I feel about it!
-The fact that the Mona Lisa is now considered the most expensive painting in the world says something about its popularity.
+However, what does it matter what I feel about it!
+The fact that the Mona Lisa is considered the most expensive painting in the world today says something about its popularity.

 Who painted the Mona Lisa?

-Leonardo da Vinci, an artist, scientist and inventor during the Italian Renaissance, is the painter of the Mona Lisa.
-He is considered to be one of the most versatile polymaths of all time.
+Leonardo da Vinci, artist, scientist and inventor of the Italian Renaissance, is the painter of the Mona Lisa and is considered one of the most versatile polymath of all time.

-The term ‘Renaissance Man’ (someone versatile in a plenty of things) was coined based on Leonardo’s many talents and is today used to describe people who are similarly versatile in terms of talent.
+The term “Renaissance Man,” someone who is versatile in many things, was coined because of Leonardo’s many talents and is used today to describe people who are similarly versatile in terms of their talent.

-Apart from the Mona Lisa, Leonardo’s other works are also incredibly exquisite.
-He kept journals full of drawings and sketches, usually of different subjects that he was studying.
+Apart from the Mona Lisa, Leonardo’s other works are also incredibly exquisite: he kept diaries full of drawings and sketches, mostly on various subjects he studied.

-Some of these drawings were sketches for other drawings, some were studies of anatomy, and some were more akin to scientific sketches.
+Some of these drawings were sketches for other drawings, some were studies of anatomy, and some were more like scientific sketches.
 One of his most famous drawings is the Vitruvian Man.

-The Vitruvian Man is a picture of a man with perfect proportions, according to the notes from the Roman architect Vitruvius.
-Other famous drawings include a design for a flying machine and a number of self-portraits.
+The Vitruvian Man is an image of a man of perfect proportions, according to the records of the Roman architect Vitruvius.
+Other famous drawings include a design for an aircraft and a series of self-portraits.

 Who was Mona Lisa: The woman in the painting

-The subject of the paintings is popularly believed to be an Italian noblewoman called Lisa del Giocondo – the wife of a wealthy Florentine silk merchant named Francesco del Giocondo.
+It is widely believed that she was an Italian noblewoman named Lisa del Giocondo – the wife of a wealthy Florentine silk merchant named Francesco del Giocondo.

-The painting was commissioned for their new home and to celebrate the birth of their second son, Andrea.
+The painting was commissioned for her new home and to celebrate the birth of her second son – Andrea.

 Mona Lisa meaning

-The Italian name of the Mona Lisa painting is La Gioconda, which literally translates to ‘the jovial/happy one’.
-This is supposed to be a pun on the feminine name form of Lisa’s married name – Giocondo.
+The Italian name of the Mona Lisa painting is La Gioconda, which literally means “the happy one.”
+It is said to be a pun on the feminine name form of Lisa’s marriage name – Giocondo.

 When was the Mona Lisa painted?

-It is believed that Da Vinci began painting the Mona Lisa in 1503 or 1504 in Florence (Italy).
-It took Da Vinci 4 years to finish painting the Mona Lisa, despite its surprisingly small size.
+It is believed that Da Vinci began to paint the Mona Lisa in Florence in 1503 or 1504.
+It took Da Vinci four years to finish the Mona Lisa despite its surprisingly small size.

-Although the Louvre – world’s largest art museum and a historic monument where the original Mona Lisa is displayed – states that the Mona Lisa was painted between 1503 to 1506, some historians and Leonardo experts say that the painting couldn’t have been painted before 1513 AD.
+Although the Louvre – the world’s largest art museum and a historical monument housing the original Mona Lisa – states that the Mona Lisa was painted between 1503 and 1506, some historians and Leonardo experts say the painting may not have been painted before 1513 AD.

 How much is the Mona Lisa worth?

-Da Vinci’s Mona Lisa was assessed for insurance in 1962 and it was attached an insurance value of $100 million.
+Da Vinci’s Mona Lisa was insured in 1962 and had an insurance value of $100 million.

-The painting is so valuable that in 2014, a France 24 article (France 24 s a French state-owned international news television network) suggested that the Mona Lisa could be sold to help erase the national debt of the country!
+The painting is so valuable that in 2014, a France 24 article by France 24s, a French state-owned international news channel, suggested that the Mona Lisa could be sold to pay off the country’s national debt!

-However, it was noted that “the Mona Lisa and other such art works that were held in museums that belonged to public bodies are considered public property and cannot be otherwise.”
+However, it was pointed out that “the Mona Lisa and other such works of art that were in museums owned by public institutions are public property and cannot be otherwise.”

 Why is the Mona Lisa so famous?

 Leonardo da Vinci used several unique and innovative techniques to paint the Mona Lisa.
-The painting redefined the rules of contemporary art at the time and the method he employed has become an integral part of today’s art school curriculum.
+The painting redefined the rules of contemporary art at that time and the method he used became an integral part of the present curriculum of the art school.

 The technique (of not using lines or borders)

-One of the tools da Vinci created was the sfumato technique, which translates to ‘without lines or borders, in the manner of smoke’.
-It was typical at the time for artists to form an outline, whereas Da Vinci did not use outlines, but instead used different tones/shades of paint to create the illusion of light and shadow.
+One of the tools da Vinci created was the sfumato technique, which translates to “without lines or borders, in the manner of smoke.”
+It was typical at the time for artists to form an outline, while Da Vinci did not use outlines, but used different hues to create the illusion of light and shadow.

-Starting with dark undertones, he built the illusion of three-dimensional features through layers and layers of thin, semi-transparent glazes.
-He used darker shades to highlight features and borders of the subject.
-The use of this technique caught the interest of the art circle in Paris and was hailed as a groundbreaking innovation in painting.
+Starting with dark undertones, he created the illusion of three-dimensional features through layers and layers of thin, semi-transparent glazes.
+He used darker hues to highlight features and boundaries of the motif.
+Using this technique aroused the interest of the art community in Paris and was hailed as a pioneering innovation in painting.

-There were many other unique characteristics of the Mona Lisa that intrigued the art world and viewers, such as the landscape (mountains and rivers) in the background.
-A portrait was usually drawn with a background of open sky, a monotone background, or a room.
-The background was also unusual due to the dimensions of the mountains.
+There were many other unique features of the Mona Lisa that fascinated the art world and viewers, such as the landscape of mountains and rivers in the background.
+A portrait was usually painted in front of an open sky, a monotonous background or a room.
+This was different.

-However, these small points of uniqueness are only recognized by people in the know or by those who have studied the painting; this still doesn’t explain why everyone in the world seems to wants to see it.
+These small points of uniqueness, however, are recognized only by connoisseurs or by those who have studied the image; this still does not explain why all people in the world want to see it.

 The Mona Lisa’s Smile

-One of the most popular reasons for the Mona Lisa’s global appeal is her smile.
-Da Vinci exploited an optical illusion to create a unique smile through perspective and his use of shadow work.
-Da Vinci painted the Mona Lisa in such a way that the eyes of the Mona Lisa fall directly in the center of vision of the viewer, while the lips fall just under the periphery of one’s vision.
-His sfumato technique further ensured that the eyes and the lips were the most prominent features.
+One of the most popular reasons for the worldwide appeal of the Mona Lisa is its smile.
+Da Vinci used optical illusion to create a unique smile through perspective and shadow work.
+Da Vinci painted the Mona Lisa in such a way that the eyes of the Mona Lisa fall directly into the viewer’s focus, while the lips fall just below the periphery of vision.

-Whenever the viewer looks into the Mona Lisa’s eyes, the mouth falls into the peripheral vision, so the features of the mouth are slightly less distinct; along with a little shading of the cheekbones, this makes the mouth look like a smile.
+Whenever the viewer looks into the eyes of the Mona Lisa, the mouth falls into the peripheral vision, so that the facial features of the mouth are somewhat less pronounced; together with a small shade of the cheekbones, this makes the mouth look like a smile.

-However, once the focus of the viewer lands on the smile, it slowly disappears, as if it were never a smile to begin with.
-This is where the magic of Leonardo’s skill resides, and that’s what made this legendary painting unique in comparison to other paintings of the time.
+But as soon as the viewer’s gaze is fixed on the smile, it slowly disappears, as if it were never a smile.
+Here lies the magic of Leonardo’s skill, which made this legendary painting unique compared to other paintings of its time.

 There are rumors of hidden secrets and symbols within the painting.
-Academicians have identified evidence of various (unknown) layers of pictures within the Mona Lisa.
-Scholars are said to have identified at least four different paintings that may be varieties of the Mona Lisa, with several different people as the subject.
-Some claim that Da Vinci actually painted the Mona Lisa in his likeness, as a female Da Vinci.
+Academics have found evidence of various unknown image levels within the Mona Lisa.
+Scholars are said to have identified at least four different paintings that could be variants of the Mona Lisa, with several different people as motifs.
+Some claim that Da Vinci actually painted the Mona Lisa as a female Da Vinci.

-Da Vinci was known to be an interesting character himself, in addition to being an inventor, artist and scientist.
-In his heyday and under the patronage of Francois I, he managed to create an aura of celebrity around himself.
-His fame rubbed off on the Mona Lisa, which was also favored by Francois I, his patron.
+Da Vinci was not only known as an inventor, artist and scientist, but also as an interesting character.
+In his heyday and under the patronage of François I, he managed to create an aura of fame around him.
+His fame spilled over to the Mona Lisa, which was also favored by his patron Francois I.

-It is important to know that only 20 finished canvas paintings were done by Da Vinci during his lifetime, further increasing the Mona Lisa’s rarity.
-The fact that it was stolen in the early days of the 20th century added further to its fame.
+It is important to note that during his lifetime, only 20 completed canvas paintings were made, which further increased the rarity of the Mona Lisa.
+The fact that it was stolen at the beginning of the 20th century contributed to its fame.

-Artists like Duchamp, Dali and Warhol publicized the painting further through their own reproductions.
-The painting has been used as an object for mass reproduction, merchandising, lampooning and speculation, and has been reproduced in 300 different paintings and more than 2,000 advertisements.
+Artists such as Duchamp, Dali and Warhol continued to spread the image through their own reproductions.
+The image was used as an object for mass reproduction, merchandising, lampooning and speculation and reproduced in 300 different paintings and over 2,000 advertisements.

-The Mona Lisa continues to be studied by artists and academicians to uncover the apparent mystery that hands around her like a shroud.
-Its reputation as a carrier of symbols, secrets and other unknown mysteries will surely keep the popularity of the Mona Lisa intact for a very long time.
+The Mona Lisa continues to be explored by artists and academics in order to uncover the obvious mystery that surrounds it like a shroud.
+Its reputation as a bearer of symbols, secrets and other unknown secrets is sure to sustain the popularity of the Mona Lisa for a very long time to come.